Tuurlijk/OpenID-helper-for-browser/Readme.md

 OpenID Helper for Google Chrome
 ===============================

-The OpenID helper enables you to login to a website with a single click.
+The OpenID helper enables you to login to a website without a single click.

 How to install this extension?
 ------------------------------